Geometric Visualizations of Single and Entangled Qubits: Shared Radius of Constituent Qubits of 2-qubit States

 Since $r_1$ and $r_2$ are non-negative, it follows that $r_1=r_2\equiv{r}$.
 Thus the statepoints of the constituent single qubits of a pure 2-qubit state have the same radius $r$ on the Bloch Circle, a result which also holds for states in the full, pure 2-qubit state space and corresponding 1-qubit states plotted on a Bloch Sphere.

 The shared $r$ is closely related to an alternate shared parameter that is useful for visualizing 2-qubit states: $s \equiv \alpha \delta - \beta \gamma$.
-The parameter $s$ is proportional to the quantum concurrence of the qubit pair and is a direct measure of the degree of entanglement, varying from $s=0$ for separable states to $|s|=\frac{1}{2}$ for maximally entangled states \cite{concurrenceOriginal, concurrenceRev}.
-This property may be seen in its relation to $r$, which can be calculated from the above equations and the normalization condition:
+The parameter $s$ is proportional to the quantum ``concurrence''\cite{concurrenceOriginal, concurrenceRev} of the qubit pair and is a direct measure of the degree of entanglement, varying from $s=0$ for separable states to $|s|={1}/{2}$ for maximally entangled states.
+This property may be seen in its relation to $r$, which can be calculated from the normalization condition and Eq.~\ref{eq:r_alternate}:

-Visually, this result shows that $|s|$ and $r$ form the legs of a right triangle with $\frac{1}{2}$ being the hypotenuse.
-From the geometry of the Bloch Circle (see Appendix \ref{proofGeoProp}), this means that the magnitude of $s$ is the length of the line segment drawn perpendicular to $r$ from the statepoint to the perimeter of the Bloch Circle (see Fig. \ref{figBlochCircle}(c)).
+Visually, this result shows that $|s|$ and $r$ form the legs of a right triangle with ${1}/{2}$ being the hypotenuse.
+From the geometry of the Bloch Circle (see Appendix \ref{proofGeoProp}), this means that the magnitude of $s$ is the length of the line segment drawn perpendicular to $r$ from the statepoint to the perimeter of the Bloch Circle (see Fig.~\ref{figMixedStates}(a)).
 The sign associated with $s$ allows the encoding of an additional bit of information useful in mapping the 2-qubit states.